MicrosoftDocs/appcenter-docs/docs/sdk/analytics/cordova.md

 ## Enable or disable App Center Analytics at runtime

 You can enable and disable App Center Analytics at runtime.
-If you disable it, the SDK will not collect analytics information for the app anymore.
+If you disable it, the SDK won't collect analytics information for the app anymore.

 ```js
 var success = function() {